 Access to the office fitness center

-Visiting massage therapist and chiropractor
+Visiting massage therapist

 20 hours of paid volunteer time per year to support a non-profit organization of your choice